 The movie also offers a number of wide shots of the Upper Iverson.
 In this one, both the Fury Barn and the Midway House can be seen, along with some significant rock features.

 Fury Barn and Midway House, on the Upper Iverson

 "Midway House" is my own name for the set where Ekberg and Walker are seen in the movie.
 The building is sometimes thought of as part of the Fury Set, although it's a ways south of the barn.

 Key rock features also seen in the "Valerie" shot

 Among the rock features captured in the shot are the Midway Rocks — so named because they're about midway between the Upper Iverson's North and South Rims — and the Three Stooges, located on the North Rim.

 "Fury" TV series: The Fury Barn as the Broken Wheel Ranch

 The Fury Barn appeared as the Newton family's beloved Broken Wheel Ranch in the TV show "Fury."
-The barn went on to be one of the Iverson Ranch's most widely filmed sets, turning up repeatedly in movies and TV shows before it was destroyed by a massive wildfire in 1970.
+The barn went on to be one of the Iverson Ranch's most widely filmed sets, turning up repeatedly in movies and TV shows before it was leveled by a massive wildfire in 1970.